 Weddings are not scheduled on major holy days, particularly Christmas and Easter, or during Holy Week.
 Lenten weddings are discouraged.
 We are also unable to schedule marriage ceremonies during certain vacation periods.

 How does one make arrangements for a wedding at Christ the King Chapel?

 It is a four-step process:

-STEP 1: Those who are planning to get married should call the Canisius Campus Ministry Office at (716) 888-2420 x8 and talk with the Deacon Gary Andelora to schedule a date for their wedding.
-[This process must start at least six months before the date of the wedding and usually not longer than 24 months before the date of the wedding.]
+STEP 1: Those who are planning to get married should call the Canisius Campus Ministry Office at (716) 888-2420 x8 and talk with the Deacon Gary Andelora to schedule a date for their wedding and rehearsal.
+This process must start at least six months before the date of the wedding and usually not longer than 24 months before the date of the wedding.
 At this time you can set a tentative date and time and Deacon Gary will then send you an information packet with all the details.

 STEP 2: Soon after scheduling the wedding, couples should make arrangements with Deacon Gary to meet in the Campus Ministry Office for an initial interview.
 This meeting will take about an hour; most of the Pre-marriage Investigation will be completed and all the various requirements will be reviewed and explained at that time.
 You will also be required to provide a non-refundable deposit for half of your chapel fee.